-Search Alerts - run a search within a database, search engine such as Google, or website, save the search, or create search alert to receive email notifications when new items matching your saved search are added to that resource.
+Search Alerts - run a search within a database, search engines such as Google, or a website, save the search, or create a search alert to receive email notifications when new items matching your saved search are added to that resource.
 Search alerts do not save records; only the search statement.

 Citation Alerts - Receive notifications when a specific journal article is cited.

 New Book / Journal Issue Alerts - Many publishers, book sellers, and ebook aggregator sites offer alert options.

 Table of Contents Alerts - Receive notifications when a new issue of a specific journal has been published.